NCAS-CMS/cfa-conventions/source/cfa.md

   The order of elements is not significant.

   A URI must be one of a fully qualified URL, a file URI, or a file name whose path is relative to the location of the CFA-netCDF file.
-  Which one of these applies to a given URI is ascertained after any substitions have been applied, and if it is not a URL nor a file URI then it is assumed to be a relative path.
+  Which one of these applies to a given URI is ascertained after any substitutions have been applied, and if it is not a URL nor a file URI then it is assumed to be a relative path.

 * An extra trailing dimension may be included to describe multiple URIs for the same fragment, any one of which may equally be used to